The 1619 Project: Background

 A 1901 illustration of the landing of the first enslaved Africans in Virginia in 1619.
 The White Lion is seen anchored in the background.

 The 1619 Project was launched in August 2019 to commemorate the 400th anniversary of the arrival of the first enslaved Africans in the British colony of Virginia.
 In 1619, a group of "twenty and odd" captive Africans arrived in the Virginia Colony.
-An English privateer operating under a Dutch letter of marque, White Lion, carried 20–30 Africans who had been captured in joint African-Portuguese raids against the Kingdom of Ndongo in modern-day Angola, making its landing at Point Comfort in the English colony of Virginia.
+White Lion, an English privateer operating under a Dutch letter of marque, carried 20–30 Africans who had been captured in joint African-Portuguese raids against the Kingdom of Ndongo in modern-day Angola, making its landing at Point Comfort in the English colony of Virginia.

 Although the project places this moment in the context of slavery in the colonial history of the United States, some critics have taken issue.
 The first enslaved Africans were brought to North America in 1526, and European enslavement of Native Americans has been documented as far back as Columbus in 1493–1494.

+From 2011 to 2015 the New York Times ran a series of articles for the sesquicentennial of the American Civil War titled "Disunion", which released articles recounting what happened 150 years earlier on the same date, which was the group's first foray into historical essays.

+In an interview with Colby College, Nikole Hannah-Jones said she first learned of the importance of the date 1619 after reading Lerone Bennett Jr.'s Before the Mayflower: A History of Black America, 1619–1962.
+Hannah-Jones stated in a discussion with Henry Louis Gates Jr. that while she had been considering a project based around black history for years, it was when she got into an argument on Twitter where she was told "Slavery was a long time ago.
+Why don’t you get over it?" that inspired her to develop the project to combat what she saw as a lack of knowledge on black history.